2008 Indian Premier League: Cheerleaders

-Cheerleaders during a match between Mumbai Indians and Deccan Chargers at the D Y Patil stadium.
+Cheerleeders during a match between Mumbai Indians and Deccan Chargers at the D Y Patil stadium.

 The IPL received criticism from a few politicians and feminists for bringing in foreign cheerleaders, which was seen by many to not be in the traditional spirit of the game, as well as being against some Indian sensibilities.
 Two cheerleaders from London were asked to leave the ground at Mohali "because of the colour of their skin" by Wizcraft International Entertainment, which handled the team Kings XI Punjab.
 Ellesha Newton and Sherinne Anderson, both from London and of African ancestry were allegedly barred from entering the stadium by employees of Wizcraft International Entertainment on the pretext that "people don't like dark girls here".
 Both girls alleged that an employee referred to them with the racial slur "nigger".

 The BCCI said a probe would be initiated by the IPL only if the two women officially complain to IPL commissioner Lalit Modi.

 The BCCI and IPL officials later expressed surprised that the two cheerleaders did not complain about the alleged racist behaviour while they were in India and spoke about it only after they returned to London.

 "We have not received any complaint from any cheerleaders that they were asked to leave by the Mohali-based Kings XI Punjab franchise recently because of the colour of their skin."
 BCCI joint secretary M. P. Pandove said in Mohali.